sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot containing multiple subjects or multiple groups of subjects.
+- A video containing multiple distinct groups of subjects or more than two salient subjects.

 </details>